softwaresaved/software-deposit-guidance/markdown/WhereToDepositSoftware.md

 **A personal, departmental or project web site:** while these allow others to access your software without contacting you directly, they could be deleted if you leave your current employer or after your project comes to an end.
 Anyone following links to your software cited in your papers will then be met with the dreaded "404 Page Not Found" error.

 **Repository hosting services:** services such as GitHub [^3], BitBucket [^4], GitLab [^5], CCPForge [^6], or Microsoft Visual Studio Team Services [^7] that host source code repositories are not well suited for archiving software [^8].

-They don't create unique persistent digital identifiers for your deposits (only URLs), repositories could be deleted by yourself later (breaking links to URLs in papers by you or others) or the repository hosting service may go out of business.
+They don't create unique persistent digital identifiers for your repositories, instead you need to use URLs.
+Your repositories could later be deleted by yourself, breaking links to these URLs, or the repository hosting service may go out of business.
 It is these limitations that motivated the development of tools such as the figshare-GitHub integration [^9] or Zenodo-GitHub integration [^10] that support the automated deposit of software within repository hosting services into digital repositories.

 You want to deposit your software in a place where other researchers can access it for the long-term, in a place that will exist beyond the timescale of your current project or employment at a specific institution and, ideally, in a place that will give you a persistent digital identifier.